- Help & Advice

 Find out more about turtle nutrition and why it is so important here.

-It’s important to maintain good water quality to preserve the health of the enclosure and in your turtles.
+It’s important to maintain good water quality to preserve the health of the enclosure and your turtles.

 Turtle water can be kept clean and healthy by using fish aquarium filtration units.
 Turtles and terrapins are messy feeders and produce a lot of waste so it’s important to use filters that are over-rated for the volume of water.
 They should be cleaned out regularly to prevent them from clogging up.
 Remember to use water from the tank for cleaning to ensure none of the ‘good bacteria’ is removed.